Promoting Healthy Aging Through Social Connection

 -

-Seniors (65+) at risk of social isolation
+Under-resourced seniors (70+) at risk of social isolation

 Examples of the types of programs that we are looking to support include: